happybono/BusInfoSystem/README.md

 Modified variables to be consistent with bus route numbers.

 #### August 29, 2020
-Fixed bug : When there are "no buses in service," the variable "rcvbuf" is not cleared.
+Bug Fixed : When there are "no buses in service," the variable "rcvbuf" is not cleared.

 ### v2.0
 #### May 12, 2021